neilpeterson/talk-terraform-workshop/05-terraform-functions/README.md

 }
 ```

-Because we have not updated the providers beeing used, we do not need to re-initalize the directory.
+Because we have not updated the providers being used, we do not need to re-initialize the directory.

 Create the deployment plan.
 If you have been following along, the container instance name should have changed from `HelloWorld` to `helloworld` which should be noted in the plan.